Approach to Human Resource management

 Systems and Initiatives for TEL Values

-A total of 14,479 employees are working at the 76 Tokyo Electron sites located in 18 countries and regions of the world, and we believe that each of them maintaining a high level of engagement and demonstrating their full potential will lead directly to our company’s growth.
-By sharing with our employees the direction toward which management is aiming and providing platforms for direct dialogue through the employee meetings and discussions held every year at each site, we are striving to build mutual trust between the organization and individuals.
-Furthermore, to practice our Corporate Philosophy, we established TEL Values, which delineate Tokyo Electron’s values, the mindset that each employee must possess, and the codes of conduct to be passed onto the future.
-The TEL Values—pride, challenge, ownership, teamwork, and awareness—are being put into practice by our employees all over the world.
+By sharing with our employees the direction toward which management is aiming and providing platforms for direct dialogue through the employee meetings and discussions held at each site, we are striving to build mutual trust between the organization and individuals.
+Furthermore, to realize our Corporate Philosophy, we established TEL Values, which delineate Tokyo Electron’s values, the mindset that each employee must possess and the codes of conduct to be passed on to the future.
+The TEL Values—pride, challenge, ownership, teamwork and awareness—are being put into practice by our employees all over the world.

 Human Resource Development